Nileshkkamble/OIBGRIP/README.md

-# Landing-Page-and-Portfolio-Demo-in-HTML-and-CSS
+OIBGRIP
-A simple Landing page and simple Portfolio website created in HTML and CSS.
+A simple Landing page
+simple Portfolio website created in HTML and CSS.